PrefectHQ/prefect/docs/index.md

     Prefect 2.0 is under active development and may change rapidly.
 For production use, we recommend [Prefect 1.0](https://github.com/prefecthq/prefect).
 ---

-### Basic orchestration
+### Basic coordination

-Decorate functions to automatically retry them on failure while providing complete visibility in the Prefect 2.0 UI.
+The code below fetches data on GitHub stars.
+Add the three highlighted lines of code to your functions and you're off to the races.

 ```python hl_lines="1 5 11"